-In this article, I discuss ways to bypass VPN blocks.
+In this article, we discuss ways to bypass VPN blocks.
 Using a VPN is a great way to beat internet censorship.
-Under normal circumstances, all you need do is connect to a VPN server located somewhere that is not censored, and ta da!
-You have uncensored access to the internet.
+Under normal circumstances, all you need do is connect to a VPN server located somewhere that is not censored, and you have uncensored access to the internet.

 The problem, of course, is that this feature of VPNs is well-known.
 And as a result, those who would censor your internet also try to block the use of VPNs to bypass their censorship...